Skin effect

 In electromagnetism, skin effect is the tendency of an alternating electric current (AC) to become distributed within a conductor such that the current density is largest near the surface of the conductor and decreases exponentially with greater depths in the conductor.
-The electric current flows mainly at the "skin" of the conductor, between the outer surface and a level called the skin depth.
-Skin depth depends on the frequency of the alternating current; as frequency increases, current flow moves to the surface, resulting in less skin depth.
+It is caused by opposing eddy currents induced by the changing magnetic field resulting from the alternating current.
+The electric current flows mainly at the skin of the conductor, between the outer surface and a level called the skin depth.

+Skin depth depends on the frequency of the alternating current; as frequency increases, current flow becomes more concentrated near the surface, resulting in less skin depth.
 Skin effect reduces the effective cross-section of the conductor and thus increases its effective resistance.
-It is caused by opposing eddy currents induced by the changing magnetic field resulting from the alternating current.
 At 60 Hz in copper, skin depth is about 8.5 mm.
-At high frequencies skin depth becomes much smaller.
+At high frequencies, skin depth becomes much smaller.